GodOfEGG/TaichiTeachingSystem_Student/README.md

-├── Animation                       # Animation for Taichi and UI Button ├── Animator Controller             # Animator Controller For Taichi 16 Move and 24 Move ├── Avatar                          # Our 4 custom User Avatar and default Mixamo Bot ├── Font                            # Font for chinese ├── Images                          # Images for UI and carpet under avatar ├── Material                        # Material For Carpet, UI, and indicators on the joint of user avatar (For Play Mode) ├── Scenes
+├── Animation                       # Animation for Taichi and UI Button ├── Animator Controller             # Animator Controller For Taichi 16 Move and 24 Move ├── Avatar                          # Our 4 custom User Avatar and default Mixamo Bot ├── Font                            # Font for chinese (not for all the chinese character, but only the characters specified in the font asset )
+├── Images                          # Images for UI and carpet under avatar ├── Material                        # Material For Carpet, UI, and indicators on the joint of user avatar (For Play Mode) ├── Scenes